 Fortunately for contemporary 21st-century American homeowners, people enjoy far easier water and sanitation access than the French royals of the 18th century.

 Modern showers let us bathe right after a healthy workout, and modern toilets ensure that entire cities are kept safe and clean through efficient, extensive waste disposal systems.

 Even when things go wrong, there’s little reason to panic.
-Companies like Harris Plumbing, Heating, Air & Propane take care of the entire Gloucester County, NJ area.
+Companies like Harris Plumbing, Heating, Air, & Electric take care of the entire Gloucester County, NJ area.
 That means that there are always qualified, experienced professionals available to quickly handle any problem and restore smooth, easy water and toilet access when we need it most.